Onurkotz/How-The-Birds-Sing-/README.md

 <hr>

 ```
-This projest has responsive design.
+This project has responsive design.
 ```